LightJason/lightjason.github.io/content/tutorials/index.md

 3. [Actions](actions) is a tutorial to define own actions
 4. [Communication](communication) is a tutorial on how to realise communication
 5. [Environment](environment) is a tutorial to create an environment (which is not necessarily required in LightJason)
-6. [Efficient Beliefbase](efficient-beliefbase) is a tutorial for creating efficient beliefbase structures